 For 40 days, Jesus spent time alone in the desert without food.
 While He was vulnerable, the devil offered Him an easy way to escape suffering.
+(You can read the full story by tapping or scanning the QR code on the next page.)

 We're tempted when we're offered a shortcut to something we want.
 Feeling tempted isn't a sin.
 But giving in to temptation can compromise our integrity and lead to a painful cycle of poor choices.
 How do we overcome temptation?
 By looking to Jesus.

 Jesus' spiritual practices helped Him overcome temptation.
 Jesus knew the Bible, and He also knew His purpose-and how living it out would include making hard, uncomfortable choices for the good of others.
 Only by making those choices could He change the world.
 No easy way out and no shortcuts.

 In other words, Jesus knew who He was and whose He was.
 So He refused to compromise His identity and calling for momentary pleasure or relief.
 We face temptations every day, both big and small, that can distract us from who we're becoming.
 Here's the good news: God wants to help you overcome temptation.

 Read what one Jesus follower had to say about temptation.
 No temptation has overtaken you except what is common to mankind.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can endure it.
 1 Corinthians 10:13 NIV